Skip Navigation

 Description:

-Co-Principal Investigator: Michael Epstein
+Co-Principal Investigator: Epstein, Michael

 Purpose: For the nearly half-million children and youth served in out-of-home care, reintegrating into the home and school settings following out-of-home placements presents many challenges.
 These challenges are even greater for the estimated 30 to 85 percent who are also diagnosed with a disability.
 Coupled with the risks common to this population (e.g., poverty, psychological distress, limited parent involvement and educational support), it is no surprise that the problems faced by these youth during the transition are considerable and too often result in school dropout, academic failure, and reentry into out-of-home care.